Eliciting ambiguity with mixing bets: Discussion

-As already pointed out in \cite{ramsey1931foundations} and \cite{deFinetti1931sul} an obvious measure of belief is willingness to bet.
-Preceding ambiguity sensitive decision models in economics, \cite{smith1961consistency} proposes to define subjective probabilities by the interval of odds that an agent agrees to bet on a certain event.
-By allowing the agent to mix bets, I extend Smith's hypothetical design and establish that multiple mixing identifies ambiguity.
+Mixing bets have a direct connection to proper scoring rules \citep{Gneiting} and can be seen as an application of multiple quantile elicitation as introduced in \citet{eyting2021belief} to binary events.
+Mixing bets can also be connected to early work on subjective probabilities.
+Preceding ambiguity-sensitive decision models, \citet{smith1961consistency} proposed to define subjective probabilities by the odds that an agent agrees to bet on an event.
+By allowing the agent to mix, I provide a generalization of Smith's hypothetical design and establish that mixing identifies ambiguity.

-The introduced mixing bets have a direct connection to proper scoring rules and can be seen as an application of multiple point forecasting as introduced in \cite{schmidt2018belief} to binary events.
-The betting mechanism can be restated as binarized asymmetric piecewise linear score for a point forecast of the random variable $\ind{E}$.
-The best response is a quantile of the underlying distribution, where the level of the quantile depends on the odds quota \citep[compare e.g.][]{Gneiting}.
-As pointed out in \cite{chambers2008proper}, the best response to proper scoring rules under maxmin preferences is equal to the best response to one element of the set of probabilities.
-This finding extends to mixing bets, where the quantile is $1$ for large and $0$ for small quantile levels.

-\comment{Psychological literature and sources of uncertainty.
-The betting mechanism could be extended to two events that have different sources to further analyse the behavior within.
-Cool thing of this paper, that there is no real comparison to another source of uncertainty except for the binarized score.
-Various studies find that ambiguity aversion is more pronounced if a direct comparison to a risky alternative is available \citep{tversky1995weighing}.
-Hence, elicitation mechanisms that rely on comparing preferences between receiving money for the ambiguous event or for a risky event are prone to overstating ambiguity or ambiguity aversion.
-Mixing bets, on the other hand, only requires to compare the ambiguous event with its equally ambiguous complement.
-Another extension would be to bet on non-conclusive events between two different sources to analyse source dependence \citep{chew2008small}.}

-A major concern is whether the agent acts differently if multiple odds are elicited and one is randomly selected for payout instead of just one choice being elicited.
-The validity of this random lottery procedure has been shown to falter for simple choices \citep{starmer1991does}.
-In the ambiguity averse context, an additional concern is how the agent reacts when faced with multiple bets on the same uncertain outcome.
-The application of our results require the agent to apply the ambiguity aversion on each bet separately instead of hedging across bets.
-This point, however, arises necessarily in the elicitation with random devices for ambiguous averse agents \citep[compare][]{bade2015randomization} and similarly arises for other elicitation mechanisms \citep[e.g.,][]{bose2017eliciting,wakker2018measuring}.

-Another concern is that the validity of the mechanism depends on the existence of a randomization device for the lottery payout that is perceived as risk without ambiguity.
-Similar issues arise for mechanisms that elicit matching probabilities \citep{wakker2018measuring} or that employ objective lotteries \citep{bose2017eliciting,bose2017secondorder}.